opentecture/mindmapping/sandbox/opentecture-bookmarks/view-a-line-bookmarks/README.md

 ## To Do / Wish List

-* 2019-02-11 ~ Cleaner display of items in menu
+* 2019-02-12 ~ Turn titles of things like university names to links to suitable page
 * 2019-02-11 ~ Upgrade to TooToo13
-* 2019-02-11 ~ Sort JSON lines data by categories
 * 2019-02-11 ~ Sort JSON lines data by tags
 * 2019-02-11 ~ Add line type of 'description', link to tags and display appropriately
 * 2019-02-11 ~ Add line type of comments, link to file and display appropriately